Xetnus/blog/_posts/2022-01-30-locating-spokane-part-2.md

 ## Wrapping Up

-In this article, we found hotel (#2) and chimneys (#3).
+In this article, we found the hotel (#2) and chimneys (#3).
 We also covered how buildings and other closed polygons are converted into one center-of-mass point.
-Now that we've beat these basic operations into the ground, we'll be covering more advanced techniques in the next article.
-Specifically, we'll figure out how to use angle analysis to geolocate the railway (#6) and substation (#5).
-Once I've figured out how to efficiently implement shape comparison algorithms, I hope to write an article about finding the T-shaped roof (#4).
+Now that we've beaten these basic operations into the ground, we'll be covering more advanced techniques in the next article.
+Specifically, we'll figure out how to use angle analysis to geolocate the substation (#5) and railway (#6).
+Once I've figured out how to efficiently implement shape comparison algorithms, I'll write an article about finding the T-shaped roof (#4).

 If you have any feedback to share, please feel free to send me a note using the email link in the footer below.